 Although, if a lightbulb has gone or if damage has been caused by yourself/your guests then it is your responsibility to get that sorted.

 5. Party time!

 Legally, your landlord or anyone acting on their behalf can't just walk into the property unexpected and they must give you at least 24 hours notice before they show up.
 The only time they don't have to ask for permission is in an emergency such as a fire, gas leak, flood or when a crime has taken place - in this case hopefully you'd want them to take action.
-That means no invite to the party unless you want to, of course!
+That means no unexpected visit whilst your mid house party!